 But the other apartments were densely crowded, and in them the heart of life beat feverishly.
 The party continued until the clock chimed midnight.
-Then, as I have told, the music stopped.
+Then, as I have said, the music stopped.
 The twirling of the dancers and all things stopped.
 But now there were twelve strokes to be sounded by the clock; and thus it happened, perhaps as more time passed and thoughts crept into the minds of party-goers.
 Before the last chime had utterly sunk into silence, many individuals became aware of a masked figure who had not been noticed before.
 The rumor spread around in whispers.
 There arose a unanimous buzz, or whisper, expressing disapproval and surprise – then, finally, terror, horror, and disgust.

 In an assembly of phantasms such as I have described, it may be assumed that no ordinary appearance could have caused such a reaction.
 In truth, the night’s masquerade license was nearly unlimited; but the figure in question had out-Heroded Herod, and gone beyond the appearance of even the prince’s indefinite taste.
 The most reckless have chords in their hearts which cannot be touched without emotion.
 Even the utterly lost who view life and death as a joke have matters of which no joke can be made.
 Everyone now seemed to deeply feel the stranger inside that costume possessed neither wit nor propriety.
 He was tall, gaunt, and shrouded head to foot in the outfit of the grave.
 The mask concealing his face was made to resemble that of a stiffened corpse.
 It would be difficult to recognize as fake even with close scrutiny.
 And yet, all this may have been endured, if not approved by the mad masqueraders around.
 But the whisper had gone so far as to assume the type of the Red Death.
 His clothes, broad brow, and face were dabbled in blood.
 When Prince Prospero’s eyes fell upon this spectral image (which slowly and solemnly stalked among the dancers as if to better sustain its role) he was seen shuddering at first, in either terror or distaste; but then his brow reddened with rage.

 “Who dares?”
 He demanded hoarsely of those standing near him – “who dares insult us with this blasphemous mockery?
-Seize him and remove his mask – so we may know whom will hang at sunrise!”
+Seize him and remove his mask – so we may know who will hang at sunrise!”

 It was in the blue room where the prince stood with a group of pale courtiers by his side.
 At first, as he spoke, this group made slight rushing movements toward the intruder, who was now also near, taking deliberate steps toward the prince.
 But not one of the whole party which the mad whispers inspired made an effort to stop him; he passed, unchallenged, within a yard of the prince.
 While the large assembly shrank back against the walls, he made his way with the same solemn and measured step which first distinguished him from the rest; through the previous six chambers, all without any effort made to stop him.